Reducing the risk of stroke

 WATCHMAN reduces stroke risk in people with atrial fibrillation not caused by a heart valve problem.
 It works differently from blood thinners like warfarin.
 It is a permanent implant that closes off a part of the heart where blood clots commonly form, called the left atrial appendage.

 In a clinical trial, 9 out of 10 people were able to stop taking warfarin just 45 days after getting WATCHMAN.
 At one year, 99 out of 100 people were able to discontinue warfarin.
 This is important to many patients concerned about bleeding risk and the long-term use of warfarin.
-Worldwide, more than 100,000 people have received the WATCHMAN implant.
+Worldwide, more than 300,000 people have received the WATCHMAN implant.
+Over 500 Watchman implants have been completed here at UK King's Daughters since 2020, with more than 200 completed in 2023 alone.

 The WATCHMAN implant is placed using minimally invasive techniques in the cardiac catheterization lab.